RESPECT FOR HUMAN RIGHTS

 External third-party complaint handling platform

 Mazda joined the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER) in June 2025.
-This platform, provided by JaCER in accordance with the UN Guiding Principles on Business and Human Rights, will accept complaints related to human rights in multiple languages from all stakeholders surrounding Mazda, including employees of Mazda and its affiliated companies, business partners, and local communities.
+This non-judicial platform, provided by JaCER in accordance with the UN Guiding Principles on Business and Human Rights, will accept complaints related to human rights in multiple languages from all stakeholders surrounding Mazda.
+This includes employees of Mazda and its affiliated companies, domestic and international Tier 1 suppliers, Tier 2 and subsequent suppliers with no direct dealings with Mazda, and local communities.
 Mazda will take effort to address and resolve such complaints through dialogue, guided by the expertise of JaCER in business and human rights.
+In handling complaints and reports through this engagement and remedy platform, the anonymity of whistleblowers and the confidentiality of the reports will be secured.
+Additionally, transparency will be secured so that whistleblowers are informed of the current status of the handling of their reports.

 Internal Reporting System